Unicorn Cookies

 unicorn sugar cookies.

-• To freeze: Place the cookies in an airtight container and store it in the freezer for up to 6 months.
+To freeze: Place the cookies in a freezer-safe container and freeze them for up to six months.

 unicorn cookie recipe.